unclebob/spacewar/README.md

 ## _The Pulsar_
   There is only one _Pulsar_ in federation space.
 It is small and hard to find.
 It has a greenish tinge and flashes dimly.
 This is the only star that can support a _Corbomite_ factory.

+## _The Corbomite Device_
+Once you have docked with _The Corbomite Device_ you weapons and sheilds will become much more effective.
+You should be able to kill all the remaining Klingons and withstand their defenses.
+You'll notice that they will all start retreating and heading back to their home world or Praxis.

+But be careful.  _The Corbomite Device_ does not make you invulnerable.
+If you are careless enough to get yourself killed, you will not be reincarnated with the corbomite device; and the Klingons will resume their agressive behavior.

 ## Saving and Pausing
   The game is saved every five seconds.
 You pause the game by quitting.
 Your previous